Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Type 3 individuals are often charming and sociable, making them skilled at creating and maintaining relationships.
 They enjoy being seen as flourishing and competent, and they often use their relationships as a way to build their reputation and status.
 However, they may need help connecting emotionally with their partners, as they are often more focused on achieving their goals than deepening their relationships.

-In a romantic relationship, a type 3 individual may prioritize their success and achievement over their partner's needs.
+In a romantic relationship, **a type 3 individual may prioritize their success and achievement over their partner's needs**.
 They may struggle with expressing vulnerability or admitting they are wrong, as they fear it could damage their image of success and competence.
 Type 3s also tend to avoid conflict and may struggle with addressing issues in the relationship head-on.

 To have a successful relationship, type 3 individuals must learn to balance their drive for success with their commitment to their partner.
 They need to prioritize emotional connection and vulnerability over success and recognition and learn how to communicate effectively and address conflicts in the relationship.
 Additionally, they need to recognize the value of their partner's needs and goals and work to support and encourage them.
 [More on type 3](/enneagram-corner/enneagram-type-3)